Uninett/Argus-frontend/MANUAL.md

        <img src="public/screenshots/manual/Screenshot 2022-09-22 at 08.16.17.png"/>

-     * You can change the value of a refresh interval in `/src/config.tsx`.
+     * You can change the value of the refresh interval in `/src/config.tsx`.
 The refresh interval is stored **in seconds**.

        <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.13.15.png"/>